 If you discover negative and false content about yourself online, there are many things you can do to get the content removed.
 In 2019, your online reputation is everything.
 It affects your ability to work, your earning potential, your mental state, your family members and your ability to maintain relationships.

 Fortunately, you can exercise control over your online reputation.
 In this post, we’ll cover some of the most common tools and strategies that we use to help our clients remove negative content from the Internet.

 Be it a photo, video, fake Google review, news article, or something else, there are many ways to remove content.
 Every case must be approached with a personalized and unique strategy to obtain the most effective and efficient results.
 The following are a list of ten of these ways individuals and businesses can remove content from the Internet in certain situations:

-- Securing a court order
+- Securing a court order to remove content

 - Sending a cease and desist letter